RESEARCH

 2024︎︎︎present

-If you were involved in a blockade and are interested in telling me about your experiences, please email me here.
-Please also reach out if you were active military on a ship that was blockaded by civilians.
+If you were involved in a blockade and are interested in telling me about your experiences, or if you were active military on a ship, train, or other site that was blockaded by civilians around 1971-2, please email me here.

 Unless otherwise noted, all above images are sourced from the 1972 document “Why the People’s Blockade?” published by the American Friends Service Committee (AFSC).

-If you were involved in a blockade and are interested in telling me about your experiences, please email me here.
-Please also reach out if you were active military on a ship that was blockaded by civilians.
+If you were involved in a blockade and are interested in telling me about your experiences, or if you were active military on a ship, train, or other site that was blockaded by civilians around 1971-2, please email me here.

 Unless otherwise noted, all above images are sourced from the 1972 document “Why the People’s Blockade?” published by the American Friends Service Committee (AFSC).